alexfu/avd-launcher/README.md

 $ npm install --global avd-launcher
 ```

-Then run `avd` from your terminal.
+Then run `avd launch` from your terminal.

 ## Notes